vinyldns/vinyldns/CONTRIBUTING.md

 * Use the present tense ("Add validation" not "Added validation").
 * Use the imperative mood ("Move database call" not "Moves database call").
 * Reference issues and other pull requests liberally after the first line.
-Use [GitHub Auto Linking](https://help.github.com/articles/autolinked-references-and-urls/) to link your Pull Request to other issues.  _Note: This is essential, otherwise we may not know what issue a Pull Request is created for_
+Use [GitHub Auto Linking](https://help.github.com/articles/autolinked-references-and-urls/) to link your Pull Request to other issues.
 * Use markdown syntax as much as you want

 #### Testing
 When making changes to the VinylDNS codebase, be sure to add necessary unit, integration, and functional tests.
 For specifics on our tests, see the [Testing](DEVELOPER_GUIDE.md#testing) section of the Developer Guide.

-#### Documentation edits
+#### Documentation Edits
-Documentation for the VinylDNS project lives in files such as this one in the root of the project directory, as well as in `modules/docs/src/main/tut` for the docs you see on <www.vinyldns.io>.
+Documentation for the VinylDNS project lives in files such as this one in the root of the project directory, as well as in `modules/docs/src/main/tut` for the docs you see on [vinyldns.io](https://vinyldns.io).
 Many changes, such as those that impact an API endpoint, config, portal usage, etc, will also need corresponding documentation edited to prevent it from going stale.
 Include those changes in the Pull Request.

 #### Style Guides
-* For Scala code we use [Scalastyle](http://www.scalastyle.org/).
-The configs are `scalastyle-config.xml` and `scalastyle-test-config.xml` for source code and testing
+* For Scala code we use [Scalastyle](https://www.scalastyle.org/).
+The configs are `scalastyle-config.xml` and `scalastyle-test-config.xml` for source code and test code respectively
+    * We have it set to fail builds if the styling rules are not followed.
+For example, one of our rules is that all lines must be <= 120 characters, and a build will fail if that is violated.
 * For our python code that we use for functional testing, we generally try to follow [PEP 8](https://www.python.org/dev/peps/pep-0008/)

 #### License Header Checks